dannysmith/dannyis-jekyll/_posts/2016-01-04-collaborating-on-a-project.md

 ---
-title: Collaborating on a Project
+title: 'Collaborating on a Project'
 redirect_to: 'https://medium.com/@dannysmith/collaborating-on-a-project-be707e4a7c1d'
 platform: medium
 ---